Satisfactory Academic Progress

 • A copy of your unofficial transcript.

-• A typed statement explaining the circumstances that contributed to your unsatisfactory academic progress during all periods of enrollment regardless of whether or not you received financial aid for those terms.
-Your statement should include any behavioral modifications you have made or will be making to ensure you can be academically successful in the future.
+• A typed statement explaining the extenuating circumstances that contributed to your unsatisfactory academic progress during all periods of enrollment regardless of whether or not you received financial aid for those terms.
+Your statement should include details on steps you have taken to be successful moving forward or what you have done to address your extenuating circumstances.

 • Documentation supporting your statement, which may include: